More in this section:

 - During takeoff and landing, the helicopter generates winds of approximately 75 mph.
 Ground personnel must protect patients and themselves from the hazards of flying debris and dust.

-- Crew members are the only ones with the authority to load and unload equipment or open and close aircraft doors.
+- Crew members are the only ones with the authority to load and unload equipment or open and close the aircraft doors.

 - Emergency lighting is essential to the pilot during takeoff and landing.
 Avoid flashbulbs, floodlights, headlights, etc. to ensure the pilot isn't blinded.
-Do not approach the aircraft once the patient is on board.
-If necessary, talk to the crew by radio.